-1 am also conscious for political reasons that the great preponderance of the Chinese over any other race in these settlements and to a less marked degree in some of the native states under one administration should be counter-balanced as much as possible by the influx of Indians and other nationalities, 13
+I am also conscious for political reasons that the great preponderance of the Chinese over any other race in these settlements and to a less marked degree in some of the native states under one administration should be counter-balanced as much as possible by the influx of Indians and other nationalities, I

-The Chinese numbered 391,810 in Malaya and Singapore in 1891; in 1911 their number had risen to 874,200 and by 1947 they were 2,614,667 in number.14 To offset this, the government of the Federated Malay states and the Straits Settlements established in 1907 an Indian Immigration Fund, from which Indian labourers were assisted to come to Malaya.
-Indian agents known as Kanganics were sent under government licences to India to recruit.
-Indian labour: The preponderant majority of the Indian is malaya was 530,638.16 Most of these worked on the states and mines, isolated in "coolie lines".
+The Chinese numbered 391,810 in Malaya and Singapore in 1891; in 1911 their number had risen to 874,200 and by 1947 they were 2,614,667 in number.
+14 To offset this, the government of the Federated Malay states and the Straits Settlements established in 1907 an Indian Immigration Fund, from which Indian labourers were assisted to come to Malaya.
+Indian agents known as Kanganies were sent under government licences to India to recruit.
+Indian labour.
+The preponderant majority of the Indian immigrants were Tamilians.
+15 in 1947 the total number of Indians in Malaya was 530,638,16 Most of these worked on the states and mines, solated in "coole lines"

-In 1957, when Malaya became independent, the Malays formed 40.8 per cent of the population, the Chinese 27.2 per cent and the Indians 11.3 per cent.17 However, the Malays, Chinese and Indians remained distinct ethnic groups.18 Racially they were different; they practised different religions, the Malays are Muslims, the Indians are Hindu, while the Chinese are predominantly Buddhist; they spoke in different languages - Bahasa Melayu, different dialects of Chinese, Tamil, Hindi and Punjabi.
-Their habits, customs and cultural norms were distinct and these emphasized and reinforced ethnic identification.19 There were few levels of contact between them, beyond the superficial.
+In 1957, when Malaya became independent, the Malays formed 40.8 per cent of the population, the Chinese 27.2 per cent and the Indians 11.3 per cent.
+17 However, the Malays, Chinese and Indians remained distinct ethnic groups.
+18 Racially they were different; they practised different religions, the Malays are Muslims, the Indians are Hindu, while the Chinese are predominantly Buddhist; they spoke in different languages - Bahasa Melayu, different dialects of Chinese Tamil, Hindi and Puniabi.
+Their habits customs and cultural norms were distinct and these emphasized and reinforced ethnic identification.19 There were few levels of contact between them, beyond the superficial.
 Colonial policies and distinct occupational structures strengthened ethnic identities.
 The British "protected" the Malays, giving them a pre-eminent position in government and administrative employment.
 The Indians, primarily, worked on the estates, while the Chinese were allowed a free hand to set up business.
 In education, there was no over-all national system catering to Malays, Chinese and Indians.
 With regard to the Malays, the British policy was to isolate the Malays in their rural base.
-The Winstedt Report on Vernacular Education laid the foundation of this policy.20 It emphasized a strong manual and agricultural base for education for the Malays, with a small privileged group going in for higher education in English.21 Chinese schools were patterned on schools in China, run by China-born and educated teachers.
+The Winstedt Report on Vernacular Education laid the foundation of this policy.
+20 It emphasized a strong manual and agricultural base for education for the Malays, with a small privileged group going in for higher education in English.21 Chinese schools were patterned on schools in China, run by China-born and educated teachers.